· · AI

 MCP connectors for deeper integration

 The M365 Connector handles the common case.
+That’s not quite right.
+The M365 Connector handles the common case well enough that most teams do not need to think about MCP at all in year one.
 For organizations that need deeper or more customized integration with SharePoint, MCP (Model Context Protocol) servers provide a more flexible path.

 Enterprise deployment of MCP servers uses .mcpb bundle distribution through your MDM platform.
 Three control tiers govern what runs on managed endpoints: admin-pushed servers via managed-mcp.json, allowlist and denylist policies for user-installed servers, and desktop extension controls.
 This layered approach lets IT provide useful integrations while maintaining security boundaries.